 Editor’s Note: This captures the agreement “When consistent uplink LBT failures are detected on an SCell, a new MAC CE to report this to the node where SCell belongs to is used.
 FFS whether the MAC CE can be used to report failure on PCell” and the agreement “UE can trigger SR if there is no available UL resources for sending the MAC CE for SCell UL LBT problem, using the same framework as BFR.”

-1> if a MAC PDU is transmitted, regardless of LBT failure indication from lower layers, and this PDU includes the LBT failure MAC CE:

-2> cancel the triggered consistent LBT failure(s) in the Serving Cell(s) indicating consistent LBT failure in the transmitted LBT failure MAC CE.
+.

 Editor’s Note: FFS if this cancellation is enough, and if cancelling in 5.9, 5.11, 5.12 and 5.15 is needed.
 This is aligned with the BFR cancellation in eMIMO WI and the already agreed BSR cancelation for NR-U. This implements the agreement “Cancel the consistent LTB failure for a serving cell (or BWP(s)) (i.e. do not consider Cell as having LBT failure) upon UE successfully transmit a LBT failure MAC CE indicating the serving cell.
 FFS what successfully transmission means (i.e. ideally align with BFR unless there are some issues).”